- Good update to geometry

 - Suspension is still a little linear

-The 2021 Specialized Stumpjumper is a brand new and refreshed bike with updated geometry and on the carbon models, a new suspension platform using flex stays instead of a lower pivot in the chainstays.
-In this spec its an incredible all rounder, the price is steep though, but I guess you do get SWAT....
+The 2021 Specialized Stumpjumper Expert is a completely refreshed model with updated geometry and – on the carbon models – a new suspension platform with flex stays instead of a lower pivot.
+In this spec it's an incredible all rounder, though the price is undeniably steep.
+I guess you do get SWAT, though...

 - The best mountain bikes you can buy for under £1,500 - full sus and hardtails